ADA Compliant Digital Walls of Fame: Making Recognition Truly Accessible

 Accessibility as an Institutional Value Statement

-An ADA compliant digital wall of fame communicates powerful institutional values:
+An ADA compliant digital halls of fame communicates powerful institutional values:

 • Demonstrated Commitment: Shows dedication to inclusion beyond minimum requirements